 This list is for all those welders who can’t spend more on welding helmets and have a strict budget under $200.
 Thus, anyone can find a reasonable hood from this list.
 The reviewed helmets are carefully examined and they will serve and do justice with their price tag.
+We have not let the price take away professional qualities from the helmet.

-A good welding helmet will protect against sparks and radiations along with comfortable fitting and handy usage.
+A good welding helmet will protect against spatter and radiations along with comfortable fitting and handy usage.
 The welding process is incomplete without an excellent personal protection kit, and as a beginner or small shop owner, you will require your tools to cost you less and provide a quality job.

 The welding job needs the worker to deal with different situations and play with different colors to hurt the eyes.
 You cannot weld a single workpiece without proper protection accessories.
 This list will help you in getting a quality helmet at a low price.
 It will significantly help beginners set up the shop or hobbyist; who can’t spend so much on a single tool.